Mango Basundi Recipe

 Dried Nuts – Add slivered almonds, unsalted pistachios, and cashew nuts for a lovely crunch.

-Add 1 and ½ liters of whole milk (full-fat milk) and a pinch of saffron strands to a non-stick heavy-bottomed and wide pan.
+Step 1: Add 1.5 liters of whole milk (full-fat milk) and a pinch of saffron strands to a non-stick, heavy-bottomed, and wide pan.

 Note – Choosing a wide pan makes the cooking process a little faster.